llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

       library features LLVM should use; avoid miscompiles in particular compiler versions, etc).
     - Detail downsides on important platforms (e.g. Ubuntu LTS status).
+    - See the :doc:`RFC process <RFCProcess>` documentation for more details.

   * Once the RFC reaches consensus, update the CMake toolchain version checks as well as the :doc:`getting started<GettingStarted>` guide.
 This provides a